lenfree/ffx/README.md

 ## TODO

+- The articles field contains a list of ids for the last 10 articles entered for that day
-Increase test coverage
+- Increase test coverage
-Flesh out API spec
+- Flesh out API spec

 ## Learn more